You’ll be glad to know that Philodendron Micans care is incredibly easy! As a Horticulturist and long-time plant fiend, I’ve cared for a few myself.

-Characterized by its deep green, velvety finish, and long trailing vines, this houseplant is just as easy to take care of as a regular heart-leaf philodendron.
+Characterized by its deep green, velvety finish, and long trailing vines, the Philodendron Micans plant is just as easy to take care of as a regular heart-leaf philodendron.

 The Philodendron Micans’ Confusing History

-The Philodendron Micans is steeped in a rich and confusing history!
+The Philodendron Micans is steeped in a rich but uber-confusing history!
 Native to Mexico, the Caribbean, and the Seychelles, this little gem thrives in warm, humid climates.

 Since then it has had at least 20 different name changes.
 Why?
 Because it changes dramatically as it matures, making it extremely difficult for botanists in the 1800’s and early 1900’s to classify.

-It loses it burgundy coloring, its vines become thicker and it even loses its velvet texture, making it seem like a completely different plant.
+As it matures, it loses its signature burgundy coloring, its vines become thicker and it even loses its velvet texture, making it seem like a completely different plant.

 Philodendron Micans Care: Keeping Your Plant Happy and Healthy